Personalization and Hyper-personalization in Emails: Best Practices

 Personalization and hyper-personalization drive conversions, engage recipients, build stronger relations with them, improve brand awareness by increasing virality, etc.

-I hope that by implementing any of the tips, your customers will feel closer to you and you will increase your ROI.
+I hope that by implementing the aforementioned tips for personalizing emails, you'll help your customers feel closer to you and this will increase your ROI.
 Use any of our 300 email templates as the base for your future email campaigns.